-To address these issues, rules to tackle base erosion and profit shifting using interest should apply to interest on all forms of debt as well as to other financial payments that are economically equivalent to interest.
-Payments that are economically equivalent to interest include those which are linked to the financing of an entity and are determined by applying a fixed or variable percentage to an actual or notional principal over time.
+To address these issues, rules to tackle BEPS using interest should apply to interest on all forms of debt as well as to other financial payments that are economically equivalent to interest, such as those which are linked to the financing of an entity and are determined by applying a fixed or variable percentage to an actual or notional principal over time.
 A rule should also apply to other expenses incurred in connection with the raising of finance, including arrangement fees and guarantee fees.